Nano-19/OrangeFramework/README.md

 ### How to launch

+   1. If you're going to be launch the test cases with "BaseDriverLocalClass" must download and configure the driver like this "C:\Selenium\drivers\chromedriver.exe".
+   2. If you're going to be launch the test cases with "SeleniumHub" must or launch hub in docker or hub the hub and the configurations like this commands for launch the hub in local.
+      1. java -jar selenium-server-standalone-3.141.59.jar -role hub
+      2. java -Dwebdriver.chrome.driver=C:/Selenium/drivers/chromedriver.exe -jar selenium-server-standalone-3.141.59.jar -role node -nodeConfig nodeConfig.json --debug

-   1. mvn test (execute all features)
+   3. mvn test (execute all features)
-   2. From runner
+   4. From runner class "RunCucumberTest" click in trigger.
-   3. You can use tag in specific scenarios like @WIP and execute specific scenario with  mvn test -Dcucumber.options="--tags @tagname"
+   5. You can use tag in specific scenarios like @WIP and execute specific scenario with  mvn test -Dcucumber.options="--tags @tagname"

 ### To do in a future / Ideas

-* Use Wiremock, always is much better aim to a unit test isolating front end test and back end test.
+* Use Wiremock, always is much better aim to a unit test, isolating front end test, and back end test.
-* Connect with devices farm like a BitBar
+* Connect with another web pages like Opera, Firefox etc... with kubernetes and Jenkinsfile.
-* Migrate to Spring Boot
+* Migrate to Spring Boot.

 ---